colla00/Python-60-Days-of-Coding/README.md

 # PythonDaysofCode
-Particpating in the Women Who Code Python Days of Code Changelle
+Participating in the Women Who Code Python Days of Code Challenge